chopfitzroy/dotfiles-experiment/README.md

 If you want to learn more about Helix I recommend this [overview](https://www.youtube.com/watch?v=xHebvTGOdH8) and if you want something more hands on I highly recommend this [channel](https://www.youtube.com/@LukePighetti/featured).

 If you are a die hard [Neovim](https://neovim.io/) user but like the sound of not needing to manage your plugins I strongly recommend [NvChad](https://nvchad.com/).

+#### Emacs 🦑

+Why on earth would I install [Emacs](https://www.gnu.org/software/emacs/) if I already use (and love) Helix?

+That's a great question, and while I do **wholeheartedly believe** that Helix is the future of Editors it still lacks REPL integration.

+Normally this wouldn't bother me but since I have been learning [Clojure](https://clojure.org/) I have seen Emacs recommend time and time again as _the_ LISP editor.

+With that in mind I am trying to give Emacs a fair shot and truly understand exactly what it has to offer.

+Finally Emacs had always been the editor I had shunned in favour of Vi(m) so now felt like as good a time as any to address that.

 ### Zsh 🐚